Thomas Kensler, PhD

 Center & Institute Affiliation(s):

-A practical goal of our research has been to develop the tools to test the hypothesis that enzyme induction is a useful strategy for chemoprevention in humans.
-Hepatocellular carcinoma is the leading cause of cancer death in parts of Asia and Africa and may relate to hepatitis B virus infection and aflatoxin ingestion.
-Longitudinal surveys and prospective case-control studies in Qidong, P.R.
-China demonstrate consistent exposure of individuals in this region to aflatoxins and indicate a prime role for aflatoxin in the etiology of liver cancer, respectively.
-As a consequence, we have conducted clinical chemoprevention trials of oltipraz and other agents in Qidong.
+A practical goal of our research has been to develop the tools to test the hypothesis that enzyme induction is a useful strategy for chemoprevention in humans unavoidably exposed to carcinogens in the vectors of air, water and food.
+Our past efforts have focused on the roles of dietary aflatoxin and hepatitis B virus infection in Qidong, China, an area endemic for hepatocellular carcinoma.
+We have conducted clinical chemoprevention trials of oltipraz and other agents in Qidong.
 The initial randomized, placebo-controlled intervention of oltipraz demonstrated an increased excretion of aflatoxin-mercapturic acid, a derivative of the aflatoxin-glutathione conjugate, in the urine of participants receiving oltipraz.
 This study highlights the general feasibility of inducing Nrf2-regulated enzymes in humans.
-Follow-up trials are evaluating more effective agents and are assessing whether protective alterations in aflatoxin metabolism can be sustained for extended periods of time and whether diminished incidence of liver cancer can be achieved in this high-risk population.
+With economic development leading to dietary changes, exposures to aflatoxins have been dropping dramatically, as are now rates of liver cancer.
+Our follow-up trials are evaluating more effective agents targeting Nrf2 signaling and are focused on emerging risks, notably those associated with exposures to high levels of air pollutants in this Yangtze River basin area.
+Our latest intervention with a broccoli sprout beverage has demonstated a rapid and sustained increase in rates of detoxication of pollutant carcinogens and irritants.

 Honors and Awards